-During your studies, you will write a lot of essays and research papers.
-Obviously, don’t forget about your term papers, as well!
-All of these works require specific format to be followed, otherwise, they won't be accepted by the university.
-I know, the formatting and referencing your papers may seem like a real pain in the neck, especially when you're not familiar with a certain style of formatting.
-Of course, you can learn all the instructions and implement all the requirements of the format manually.
-But,
+When pursuing a degree, you’ll face a pile of essays, research and term papers.
+All of these works require a specific format to be followed.
+Otherwise, they won't be accepted by the university.
+I know that the formatting and referencing of your papers may seem like a real pain in the neck, especially when you're not familiar with a certain style of formatting.
+Of course, you can delve into the details to learn all the instructions and implement the requirements of the format manually.
+But:

-- You will have to create in-text citations and list of references separately.
+- you will have to create in-text citations and a list of references separately.

-If you got an older version of Word or some other software, Googling this helps a lot.
+If you’ve got an older version of Word or some other software, Googling will help a lot.
 However, there's an array of limitations demonstrated by Word in creating references: